ljbennett62/get-started-java/README.md

 ## Extending this sample to use Compose for Redis

-This demonstration application has a behavior that could be improved with some very application logic.
+This demonstration application has a behavior that could be improved with some very simple application logic.
 When entering the same name twice, the application will add the name to the database a second time.
 How can we make this better and provide an example of combining a caching service with a data service like Cloudant?

 In this lab, you'll change the code to use Redis as a cache, either locally or using the Compose for Redis service on Bluemix.
 When complete, the application architecture will look like: